mattiaswickberg/1dv600-lab/Documentation/UseCases.md

 ### Detailed use case 2: User wants to borrow a certain book

-User wants to borrow a book
+User wants to check out a specific title

-Precondition: User knows what book to borrow, and wants to request to borrow it

-Postcondition: User has borrowed a book
+Precondition: User is on main library page

+Postcondition: The corrrect book is displayed on page

 #### Main scenario
-1. The person looks up the specific book in system
+1. The person types in title of book into search field
+2. User clicks search
+3. System returns list of book(s) with correct title
-2. User requests to borrow book
+4. User clicks on borrow book
-3. System checks availability of book
+5. System checks availability of book
-4. System checks that user has no outstanding fines that blocks borrowing
+6. System checks that user has no outstanding fines that blocks borrowing
-5. System returns book to user
+7. System returns book to user

 #### Secondary scenarios
-##### 3.1 Book is not available
+##### 5.1 Book is not available
 1. System returns a message that book is not available
-##### 4.1 User has outstanding fines to pay
+##### 6.1 User has outstanding fines to pay
 1. System returns messages that user has to pay fines before borrowing the book.
 2. System gives user options to pay
 3. User pays fines and continues with transaction